From Tool Making to Production: How Injection Mold Design Impacts Plastics Manufacturing Success

 • Maintenance requirements

-3. Scrap and Efficiency
+1. Scrap and Efficiency

-Poor mold design can lead to:
+Poor mold design can result in defects such as:

 • Short shots